 Ginny kicked me under the table and my head snapped up.
 I knew exactly how to play Snape.
-Just stare right at him until he gives in.
-Well it worked for me, anyway.
-No one else seemed to be able to do it.
+You just have to stare right at him until he gives in.
+Well it works for me, anyway.
+No one else seems to be able to do it.
 Especially not Harry.
 Harry looked too much like Dad.
 I behaved too much like Dad, but it's best not to push it with Snape.
-He went to school with Dad, and Sirius and Remus, and they hated each other.
+He went to school with Dad, and Sirius and Remus, and he hated them.

 Snape finally looked away and I put my head back on the desk and slept for the rest of the double lesson.
 He pulled me aside after the lesson though.

 “Potter, it's generally not advisable to sleep through lessons,” he sneered at me.

 “Well maybe if all the teachers hadn't given the exact same lecture today I wouldn't be bored out of my mind,” I shot back.

 “Detention!”
 Snape hissed.
 “You need to adjust your attitude.”

 Detention already?!
 I left and went up to dinner, fuming.

 “Ot's uh 'iv 'oo?”
 Ron asked, his mouth full of food again.

 “I think that was supposed to be 'what's up with you',” Draco said helpfully.